chinapedia/wikipedia.abstract.en/Page/Economy_of_Jamaica.md

 Mining

-Windalco,_Alumina_plant.jpgJamaica was the third-leading producer of bauxite and alumina in 1998, producing 12.6 million tons of bauxite, accounting for 10.4% of world production, and 3.46 million tons of alumina, accounting for 7.4% of world production.
+Jamaica was the third-leading producer of bauxite and alumina in 1998, producing 12.6 million tons of bauxite, accounting for 10.4% of world production, and 3.46 million tons of alumina, accounting for 7.4% of world production.
 8,540 million tons of bauxite was mined in 2012 and 10,200 million tons of bauxite in 2011.[22]

 Mining and quarrying made up 4.1% of the nation's gross domestic product in 1999.
 Bauxite and alumina formed 55.2% of exports in 1999 and are the second-leading money earner after tourism.
 Jamaica has reserves of over 2 billion tonnes, which are expected to last 100 years.
 Bauxite is found in the central parishes of St. Elizabeth, Manchester, Clarendon, St. Catherine, St. Ann, and Trelawny.
 There are four alumina plants and six mines.